| Gaye

 employ Chinese turned the Wickersham tragedy into a political issue before

 the funeral knell had sounded.
+The first

 news of the murder came from rancher J.E.
 Jewell, whose ranch adjoined